The German Pavilion in Barcelona by Mies van der Rohe

 The German Pavilion, also known as Barcelona Pavilion, is a small building at the bottom of the Montjuic hill, designed by Ludwig Mies van der Rohe for the 1929 Barcelona Expo.

 The German Pavilion in Barcelona by Mies van der Rohe; image © Pepo Segura, courtesy of Fundació Mies van der Rohe Barcelona.

 History and design

 The German government commissioned Ludwig Mies van der Rohe and Lilly Reich to design the pavilion as Germany’s contribution to the 1929 Barcelona International Exposition.

-The pavilion was not intended as an exhibition hall but as a representative space and, in a sense, as an exhibit itself.
-The idea was to show the world the new architecture, the democracy and the spirit of peace which Germany was able to attain after the end of the Great War and which would be wrecked by Hitler just three years after the Expo.
+The pavilion was not intended as an exhibition hall but as a representative space and, in a sense, as an exhibit in itself.
+The idea was to show the world the new architecture, the democracy, and the spirit of peace that Germany was able to attain after the end of the Great War and which would be wrecked by Hitler just three years after the Expo.

 The building complex designed by Mies includes a main open-plan pavilion, whose rectangular footprint is based on a 1.09-meter square module, in which all spaces flow one into another as if they were a single hall.
 This main volume is connected by a passage, flanked by a long stone bench, to a second, smaller, building, made of plastered masonry, which contains two offices and two bathrooms.

 Photo Wojtek Gurak

 The German Pavilion in Barcelona, plan; image courtesy of Fundació Mies van der Rohe

-The whole complex stands on a 1.3-meter-high podium, clad in Roman Travertine, which “raises” the building above the ground and creates an elevated terrace, an element which we can see in other projects by the German architect, such as the Neue Nationalgalerie in Berlin.
+The whole complex stands on a 1.3-meter-high podium, clad in Roman Travertine, which “raises” the building above the ground and creates an elevated terrace, an element we see in other projects by the German architect, such as the Neue Nationalgalerie in Berlin.